scipy/scipy/doc/source/tutorial/fft.rst

 >>>  # no scaling factor
 >>> idst(dst(x, type=1), type=1)
 array([ 1. ,  2. ,  1. , -1. ,  1.5])

+And for the DST-IV which is also its own inverse up to a factor of :math:`2N`

 >>> dst(dst(x, type=4, norm='ortho'), type=4, norm='ortho')
 array([ 1. ,  2. ,  1. , -1. ,  1.5])